garritfra/garrit.xyz/content/posts/2022-06-10-a-list-of-bugs-in-macos.md

   sometimes stays visible.
 Has to be manually hovered to hide.
 * When using a chromium-based browser on an external monitor in fullscreen-mode, the menu-bar sometimes doesn't appear when hovered.
+* When switching from the internal to an external monitor, the workspace alignment is not how I left it.

 This is post 034 of [#100DaysToOffload](https://100daystooffload.com/).